 4. Vitamin D (if deficient)

-Low vitamin D levels are associated with worse muscle function and more falls.
-If your levels are below 30 ng/mL, supplementation improves strength and reduces fracture risk.
-If your levels are normal, the additional benefit is limited.
+Low vitamin D levels are associated with worse muscle function, more falls and poorer bone health.
+If your levels are below 30 ng/mL, correcting the deficiency may support muscle function and fall prevention; fracture effects depend on age, baseline risk, calcium intake, dose and adherence.
+If levels are normal, the additional benefit is usually limited.
 As always in precision medicine: measure first, supplement after.

 5. Sleep and daily activity